dustinpfister/blog_posts/_posts/threejs-fog.md

     ());
 ```

-In this demo I put in a simple loop to to have a camera move back and forth from a simple mesh as a way to show off the fog effect.
+In this demo I put in a simple loop to have a mesh move back and forth from the camera as a way to show off the fog effect.
+The effect seems to work just as I would expect, and adjusting the density value will make the fog more or less dense when it comes to playing around with this a little.

 ## 4 - Check your materials